Reed College: Reed Canyon

 The Reed College Canyon, a natural area and national wildlife preserve, bisects the campus, separating the academic buildings from many of the residence halls (the so-called cross-canyon halls).
 The canyon is filled by Crystal Creek Springs, a natural spring that drains into Johnson Creek.

 Canyon Day, a tradition dating back to 1915, is held twice a year.
 On Canyon Day students and Reed neighbors join canyon crew workers to spend a day helping with restoration efforts.

 A landmark of the campus, the Blue Bridge, spans the canyon.
 This bridge replaced the unique cantilevered bridge that served in that spot between 1959 and 1991, which "featured stressed plywood girders – the first time this construction had been used on a span of this size: a straight bridge 132 ft long and 15 ft high.
-It attracted great architectural interest during its lifetime".
+It attracted great architectural interest during its lifetime."

-A new pedestrian and bicycle bridge spanning the canyon was opened in Fall 2008.
-This bridge, dubbed the "Bouncy Bridge", "Orange Bridge", and in some cases the "Amber Bridge" by students, is 370 ft long, about a third longer than the Blue Bridge, and "connect[s] the new north campus quad to Gray Campus Center, the student union, the library, and academic buildings on the south side of campus".
+A new pedestrian and bicycle bridge spanning the canyon was opened in fall 2008.
+This bridge, dubbed the "Bouncy Bridge", "Orange Bridge", and in some cases the "Amber Bridge" by students, is 370 ft long, about a third longer than the Blue Bridge, and "connect[s] the new north campus quad to Gray Campus Center, the student union, the library, and academic buildings on the south side of campus."

 Douglas F. Cooley Gallery

 Reed's Cooley Gallery is an internationally recognized contemporary art space located at the entrance to the Eric V. Hauser Memorial Library.
 It was established in 1988 as the result of a gift from Susan and Edward Cooley in honor of their late son.
 The Cooley Gallery has exhibited international artists such as Mona Hatoum, Al Held, David Reed and Gregory Crewdson as well as the contemporary art collection of Michael Ovitz.
-In pursuit of its mission to support the curriculum of the art, art history, and humanities programs at Reed, the gallery produces three or four exhibitions each year, along with lectures, colloquia, and artist visits.
-The gallery is currently under the directorship of Stephanie Snyder, who succeeded founding director Susan Fillin-Yeh in 2004.
+In pursuit of its mission to support the curriculum of the art, art history, and humanities programs at Reed, the gallery produces two exhibitions each year to coincide with the academic calendar, along with lectures, colloquia, and artist visits.
+The gallery is currently under the directorship of Derek Franklin.
+Previous directors include Stephanie Snyder, and founding director Susan Fillin-Yeh.